FreeFem/FreeFem-doc2/source/documentation/parallelization.rst

 .. tip:: Laplacian 3D solved with HIPS

-    Let us consider the 3D Laplacian example inside **FreeFem++** package where after discretization we want to solve the linear equation with HIPS.
+    Let us consider the 3D Laplacian example inside **FreeFEM** package where after discretization we want to solve the linear equation with HIPS.

     The following example is a Laplacian 3D using Hips as linear solver.
     We first load Hips solver at line 2.